University-Clinic-of-Neuroradiology/python-bootcamp/DocForParticipants.md

 Google Colab, or Google Colaboratory, is a cloud-based platform for writing and running Jupyter notebooks using Google’s cloud resources.
 It provides free access to CPUs, GPUs, and TPUs, making it ideal for resource-intensive tasks like machine learning and data analysis.

+The following browsers have been tested and are therefore recommended: Google Chrome, Microsoft Edge and Safari (MacOS).

 ### How to Run Bootcamp Notebooks in Google Colab
 Follow these simple steps: